solliancenet/CosmosDB-v3-labs/dotnet/labs/01-creating_partitioned_collection.md

 1. Locate the using block within the **Main** method:

     ```csharp
-    using (DocumentClient client = new DocumentClient(_endpointUri, _primaryKey))
+    using (CosmosClient client = new CosmosClient(_endpointUri, _primaryKey))
     {
     }
     ```

-1. Add the following code to the method to create a new ``Database`` instance:
+1. Add the following code to the method to create a new ``CosmosDatabase`` instance if one does not already exist:

     ```csharp
-    Database targetDatabase = new Database { Id = "EntertainmentDatabase" };
+    CosmosDatabase targetDatabase = await client.Databases.CreateDatabaseIfNotExistsAsync("EntertainmentDatabase");
     ```

-1. Add the following code to create a new database instance if one does not already exist:

-    ```csharp
-    targetDatabase = await client.CreateDatabaseIfNotExistsAsync(targetDatabase);
-    ```

     > This code will check to see if a database exists in your Azure Cosmos DB account that meets the specified parameters.
 If a database that matches does not exist, it will create a new database.

-1. Add the following code to print out the self-link of the database:
+1. Add the following code to print out the ID of the database:

     ```csharp
-    await Console.Out.WriteLineAsync($"Database Self-Link:\t{targetDatabase.SelfLink}");
+    await Console.Out.WriteLineAsync($"Database Id:\t{targetDatabase.Id}");
     ```

     > The ``targetDatabase`` variable will have metadata about the database whether a new database is created or an existing one is read.